 A team comprises of different types of people.
 And it is their cumulative effort that drives high performance.
 Some employees are more shy than others, and it makes them uncomfortable sharing their views openly.
 Even then, their contributions are equally important and they must be taken into consideration while making decisions.
 Shy employees have their own set of talents and skills, and it depends largely upon the efforts of a manager to help them grow.

-When a person is shy, they are not comfortable with speaking up for a variety of reasons that can range from not being comfortable around people, feeling awkward and anxious, etc. Quiet people on the other hand do not speak not because they are afraid of speaking, but because they feel like they don’t have anything of value to add to the conversation.
+When a person is shy, they are not comfortable with speaking up for a variety of reasons that can range from not being comfortable around people, feeling awkward and anxious, etc. Quiet people, on the other hand, do not speak not because they are afraid of speaking, but because they feel like they don’t have anything of value to add to the conversation.
 A quiet person may not say much, when they do say something, they want it to be meaningful and relevant and they have usually put a lot of thought into it.

 Don’t Put Them On The Spot

 Not being able to express an opinion without anxiety or not feeling confident are just some of the issues shy people deal with.
 Trust me; shy people have noticed they are shy.
-They probably are even working on trying to be more open and assertive.
-When you notice shy employees taking part in a conversation or expressing an opinion, respond positively to it.
+That’s why it is not a good practice to point out their anxieties to them.

 New Ways of Communication

-Most people are not good with coming-up with amazing ideas on the spot.
+Most people are not good with coming up with amazing ideas on the spot.
 Especially shy employees.
 They do not thrive under pressure.
 You can slowly teach them to not fear pressure but when you want them to be creative, give them some time to mull over the ideas.
 Most shy and quiet people work the best when they can mull over ideas by themselves.

 How would you help shy employees integrate better?
-Engagedly’s social feature can make communication between employees so much easier.
+Engagedly’s Social feature can make communication between employees so much easier.
 Request a demo to know more about it!